-- 1) That Defendants, their affiliates, officers, agents, servants, employees, attorneys, confederates, and all persons acting for, with, by, through, under or in active concert with them be temporarily, preliminarily, and permanently enjoined and restrained from: - a. making, using, offering for sale, selling, and/or importing into the United States for subsequent sale or use any products not authorized by Plaintiff and that include any reproduction, copy or colorable imitation of the Patent claimed in the Plaintiff's Patents; - b. aiding, abetting, contributing to, or otherwise assisting anyone in infringing upon the Plaintiff's Patent; and - c. effecting assignments or transfers, forming new entities or associations or utilizing any other device for the purpose of circumventing or otherwise avoiding the prohibitions set forth in Subparagraphs (a) and (b). - 2) Entry of an Order that, upon Plaintiff's request, those with notice of the injunction, including, without limitation, any online marketplace platforms such as Amazon (collectively, the "Third Party Provider") shall disable and cease displaying any advertisements used by or associated with Defendants in connection with the sale of goods that infringe Patent claimed in the Plaintiff's Patents; 3) That Plaintiff be awarded such damages as it shall prove at trial against Defendants that are adequate to compensate Plaintiff for Defendants' infringement of the Plaintiff's Patents, but in no event less than a reasonable royalty for the use made of the invention by the Defendants, together with interest and costs, pursuant to 35 U.S.C. § 284; 4) That the amount of damages awarded to Plaintiff to compensate Plaintiff for infringement of the Plaintiff's Patents be increased by three times the amount thereof, as provided by 35 U.S.C.§ 284.
+- 1) That Defendants, their affiliates, officers, agents, servants, employees, attorneys, confederates, and all persons acting for, with, by, through, under or in active concert with them be temporarily, preliminarily, and permanently enjoined and restrained from: - a. making, using, offering for sale, selling, and/or importing into the United States for subsequent sale or use any products not authorized by Plaintiff and that include any reproduction, copy or colorable imitation of the Patent claimed in the Plaintiff's Patents; - b. aiding, abetting, contributing to, or otherwise assisting anyone in infringing upon the Plaintiff's Patents; and - c. effecting assignments or transfers, forming new entities or associations or utilizing any other device for the purpose of circumventing or otherwise avoiding the prohibitions set forth in Subparagraphs (a) and (b). - 2) Entry of an Order that, upon Plaintiff's request, those with notice of the injunction, including, without limitation, any online marketplace platforms such as Amazon (collectively, the "Third Party Provider") shall disable and cease displaying any advertisements used by or associated with Defendants in connection with the sale of goods that infringe Patent claimed in the Plaintiff's Patents; - 3) That Plaintiff be awarded such damages as it shall prove at trial against Defendants that are adequate to compensate Plaintiff for Defendants' infringement of the Plaintiff's Patents, but in no event less than a reasonable royalty for the use made of the invention by the Defendants, together with interest and costs, pursuant to 35 U.S.C. § 284; - 4) That the amount of damages awarded to Plaintiff to compensate Plaintiff for infringement of the Plaintiff's Patents be increased by three times the amount thereof, as provided by 35 U.S.C.§

-5) In the alternative, that Plaintiff be awarded all profits realized by Defendants from Defendants' infringement of the Plaintiff's Patents, pursuant to 35 U.S.C. § 289; 6) That Plaintiff be awarded its reasonable attorneys' fees and costs; and 7) Award any and all other relief that this Court deems just and proper.
+- 5) That Plaintiff be awarded its reasonable attorneys' fees and costs; and - 6) Award any and all other relief that this Court deems just and proper.

-Dated this 23rd day of May 2022.
+Dated this 11st day of September 2022.
 Respectfully submitted,

 Andrew J. Palmer

 The Law Offices of Jared W. Gasman, P.A.

 5353 N. Federal Highway, Suite 402

 Fort Lauderdale, FL 33308

 Phone: 954-771-7050

 ajpalmer@gasmanlaw.com

-dkang@gasmanlaw.com